tangle-network/relayer/README.md

 To deploy the relayer with Docker, copy the `docker` folder to your server.
 Add an `.env` file as described above and save it into the `config` directory.
 You also need to adjust the `server_name` (domain) specified in `user_conf.d/relayer.conf`.
 When you are ready, start the relayer with `docker compose up -d`.
 You can see the logs with `docker compose logs -f`.
 It will automatically request a TLS certificate using Let's Encrypt and start operating.

 > Note: this uses the latest and pre-released version deployed from `develop` branch, change `:edge` to the [latest stable release version](https://github.com/webb-tools/relayer/pkgs/container/relayer).
+On the other hand if you always want to use the latest development build, set up a cronjob to execute `docker compose pull && docker compose up -d` regularly in the docker folder.

 The Docker setup also includes a preconfigured Grafana installation for monitoring.
 It is available on `localhost:3000` with login `admin` / `admin`.
 It includes configuration for Slack alerts, to use it enter a Slack Incoming Webhook URL in `provisioning/alerting/alerting.yaml` where it says `slack-placeholder`.